adner/adner.github.io/_posts/2025-12-16-dynamic-mcp-servers.markdown

  There is [excellent documentation](https://learn.microsoft.com/en-us/microsoft-agent-365/tooling-servers-overview#connect-to-mcp-management-server-in-visual-studio-code) available on how to hook up the Management MCP Server from VS Code, so let's try that and explore some of the available tools in the MCP Server.

- The documentation is missing one detail - how to enable so that the GitHub Copilot MCP Client is allowed to communicate with Dataverse.
-Luckily, this instruction can be found [here](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-mcp-disable#configure-and-manage-the-dataverse-mcp-server-for-an-environment) in the Dataverse MCP Client docs.
+ The documentation is missing one detail - how to enable it so that the GitHub Copilot MCP Client is allowed to communicate with Dataverse.
+Luckily, this instruction can be found [here](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-mcp-disable#configure-and-manage-the-dataverse-mcp-server-for-an-environment) in the Dataverse MCP Server docs.

+ ### Creating the custom MCP Server

- We connect to the Management MCP server for one of our Dataverse environments, and ask it to provide detailed information about the `CreateMcpServer` tool:
+ In VS Code, we connect to the Management MCP server for one of our Dataverse environments, and ask it to provide detailed information about the `CreateMcpServer` tool:

 ![alt text](/images/251216/image.png)

-So, let's try to create a new MCP Server with the name "AddesCoolMcpServer".
-We get a somewhat cryptic error message - `Export key attribute name for component MCPServer must start with a valid customization prefix.`.
+So, let's try to use this tool to create a new MCP Server with the name "AddesCoolMcpServer".

+When doing so, we get a somewhat cryptic error message - `Export key attribute name for component MCPServer must start with a valid customization prefix.`.

 ![alt text](/images/251216/image-1.png)

 Interesting...
 Could it be that the prefix of the logical name of the MCP Server must be associated with an existing [**Publisher**](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/create-solution#solution-publisher)?
-Let's try to use the prefix of a custom publisher in this particular Dataverse environment - `adde_`.
+Let's try to use the prefix of an existing publisher in this particular Dataverse environment - `adde_`.
 Excellent, this worked:

 ![alt text](/images/251216/image-2.png)